obmarg/cynic/cynic-book/src/derives/input-objects.md

 - `rename_all="camelCase"` tells cynic to rename all the rust field names with a particular rule to match their GraphQL counterparts.
 If not provided this defaults to camelCase to be consistent with GraphQL conventions.
+- `schema_module` tells cynic where to find the schema module - that is a module that has called the `use_schema!` macro.
+This will default to `schema` if not provided.
+An override can also be provided by nesting the InputObject inside a module with the `schema_for_derives` attribute macro.

 <!-- TODO: list of the rename rules, possibly pulled from codegen docs -->